pyxem/orix/README.rst

 orix is an open-source python library for analysing orientations and crystal symmetry.

 The package defines objects and functions for the analysis of orientations represented as quaternions or 3D rotation vectors accounting for crystal symmetry.
-Functionality buils primarily on top of `numpy <http://www.numpy.org/>`__ and
+Functionality builds primarily on top of `numpy <http://www.numpy.org/>`__ and
-`matplotlib <https://matplotlib.org/>`__ and heavily inspired by the `MATLAB <https://www.mathworks.com/products/matlab.html>`__ package `MTEX <http://mtex-toolbox.github.io/>`__.
+`matplotlib <https://matplotlib.org/>`__ and is heavily inspired by the `MATLAB <https://www.mathworks.com/products/matlab.html>`__ package `MTEX <http://mtex-toolbox.github.io/>`__.

 If analysis using orix forms a part of published work please cite the github repository.

-orix (this version) is released under the GPL v3 license.
+orix is released under the GPL v3 license.